You already know what an electric trolling motor is, but have you heard of remote control trolling motors?

 These innovative motors make a fisherman’s job much-much easier by allowing for remote control of the boat.

 And there is more!

-The best RC systems actually automate steering and thrust control using GPS coordinates, so a fisherman can fish without having to control the boat.
+The best RC systems in 2020 actually automate steering and thrust control using GPS coordinates, so a fisherman can fish without having to control the boat.

 Let’s dive into how they work and which ones are good.